elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

-> Actually, the `bought_from` should be also a `belongs_to` relation, pointing to a table with contacts, like friends, other
+> To be true, the `bought_from` should be also a `belongs_to` relation, pointing to a table with contacts, like friends, other
 > gardens, commercial nurseries.
 But since there's so much more to come, let's keep it like this for the time being.

 What does the `belongs_to` macro really do?
 How does impact our physical database structure?
 It would be nice if it was the